Jenidevops/Restaurant-Order-Web-page/README.md

 🍴 Restaurant Order Page
 This is a simple, static restaurant order web page built using HTML and basic CSS.
-Users can view the menu, select items, and see their order summary.
+Users can view the menu, select items, and see their order now button.
 It's designed with a clean layout to simulate an online food ordering experience.

 🚀 Features
 Static restaurant menu